yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Dungeon Elements
 ### Light
-- Torches and other radial sources of light illuminate 40ft of dungeon, but beyond provides only a dim outlines of objects.
+- Torches and other radial sources of light illuminate 40ft of dungeon, but beyond that only provides a dim outline of objects.
-- A torch lasts 6 cumulative **cycles** before it fizzles out.
-Dry torches can be quickly relit if they are blown-out.
-Lantern oil lasts 10 **cycles**.
+- A torch can be lit 3 times before degrading.
+A lantern can be relit 6 times per oil can, but requires more slots in total.
 - Characters without a light source suffer from _panic_ until their situation is remedied.

 ### Doors